OpenVotingTechnologyGroup/VoteTrackerPlus/docs/informal-security-overview.md

 At rest, the git repositories are protected from tampering both via the nature of the SHA-256 Merkle Tree as well as the git hosting service protecting the git repositories at rest.
 Since the repositories are publicly available, each voter can have their own complete copy as well and independently secure their clone as desired.
 Note that VTP repositories contain both the VTP software apps source, such as those used to tally the ballots for the specific associated election as well as the cast vote records for that election.
 All VTP software programs are written in Python as source code and include all testing and CI/CD pipeline infrastructure code as well such that every voter can inspect, test, and comment on all aspects of the VTP programs.

-### 5b) Data-Remote-Update
+### 5b) Data-in-Motion-Remote

-Data-Remote-Update refers to that part of the attack surface in play when someone is either legitimately trying to update a remote VTP repo or when VTP is being independently attacked via false update attempts.
+Data-in-Motion-Remote refers to that part of the attack surface in play when someone is either legitimately trying to update/download a remote VTP repo or when VTP is being independently attacked via false update attempts.

 #### Prior to ballots being scanned